Cette vie est un hôpital où chaque malade est possedé du désir de changer de lit.

 Baudelaire's prose poem was in a book sometimes called Le Spleen de Paris.
 A spleen can be an organ, suffering in life's contagious hospital.
 It can be righteous anger.
 Take your pick, but strategically.

+Postmodernism is both nostalgic and political, and that is only right.
 All that one can do, whether in art or in politics, is to keep crying.
-When exhausted, I just cry ever more softly.
-The best writers, like many that I have cited, are those who laugh the loudest and cry most insistently.
+When artists and writers are exhausted, they just cry ever more softly.
+The best are those who laugh the loudest and cry most insistently.
 If the kids fall asleep until they get there, they will be in big trouble.